Four Letter Word (Kim Wilde song)

 "Four Letter Word" is the fourth single from English pop singer Kim Wilde's sixth studio album, Close (1988).
-The song was issued as a single in November 1988, marking Wilde's last release of a track written by her father and brother, who had written the majority of her early hits together.
-"Four Letter Word" became Wilde's third consecutive UK top-10 single from "Close", reaching number six.
-It also peaked within the top 10 in Belgium, Denmark, Ireland, and the Netherlands.
+The song was issued as a single in November 1988 by MCA Records, marking Wilde's last release of a track written by her father and brother, who had written the majority of her early hits together.
+"Four Letter Word" became Wilde's third consecutive UK top-10 single from Close, reaching number six.
+It also peaked within the top 10 in Belgium, Denmark, Ireland, Luxembourg and the Netherlands.
 An extended version as well as a "late night" remix of "Four Letter Word" were released on the 12-inch and CD singles.